dirloren/sinkhornnewton/README.md

 # sinkhornnewton

-This repository contains the MATLAB code that generates the figures in the paper "A Sinkhorn-Newton method for entropic optimal transport".
+This repository contains the MATLAB code that generates the figures in the paper "A Sinkhorn-Newton method for entropic optimal transport" available at <https://arxiv.org/abs/1710.06635>.

 ##### Authors:
 - Christoph Brauer    (<ch.brauer@tu-braunschweig.de>)